vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-1_Why-Hammers.md

 The observation of a "Hammer" within a genome serves as strong evidence that it is closely related to the Representative genome from which that hammer was derived.
 The more hammers from a given representative that a genome contains, the more likely it is that that genome is closely related to that representative.

-We will learn how to find SOURs, construct Sets of Representatives, and extract sets of Hammers in later exercises.